patmendoza330/annotationwrangling/README.md

 GO term is introduced in the table, the Var column has an incremented value.

+The pivot\_wider function (below) will give us our final desired table.
+If a locusName does not have a GO term for a specific column, NA is entered.

 ``` r
 gene.GO <- gene.GO %>%
   pivot_wider(names_from = Var, values_from = GO)